DevNahidHasan/untold-stories/README.md

 1. **Register**: Create a new account with your credentials (username, email, password)
 2. **Login**: Sign in with your registered username and password through the secure authentication system
 3. **Share Story Anonymously**: Navigate to "Post Story" page to share your personal experiences - your identity remains completely anonymous to the system and other users
-4. **Browse Stories**: View all anonymously shared stories from the community in a dynamic, card-based feed on the Stories page
+4. **Browse Stories**: View all anonymously shared stories from the community in a dynamic, card-based feed on the Stories page with pagination for easy navigation
+5. **Search Stories**: Use the search functionality to find specific stories with paginated results
-5. **Manage Your Stories**: Edit or delete your own anonymously posted stories - ownership is verified through secure hash identifiers while maintaining your anonymity
+6. **Manage Your Stories**: Edit or delete your own anonymously posted stories - ownership is verified through secure hash identifiers while maintaining your anonymity
-6. **User Dashboard**: Access your personal dashboard to view your profile information and manage your account
+7. **User Dashboard**: Access your personal dashboard with pagination to view your profile information and manage your posted stories
-7. **Logout**: Securely logout when you're done - your session will be safely terminated
+8. **Logout**: Securely logout when you're done - your session will be safely terminated

 ### 🎯 Future Enhancements:

 - [ ] Add categories/tags for stories
-- [ ] Implement story search and filtering
 - [ ] Add likes/reactions to stories
 - [ ] Enable story commenting (while maintaining anonymity)
 - [ ] Add story reporting functionality
+- [ ] Add PostgreSQL/MySQL support for production
 - [ ] Deploy to cloud platform

 [//]: # (## 🤝 Contributing)